 If need be, we’ll help them create a mission statement or personal credo, a governing compass that helps them stay on track — and be more effective and ultimately more personally fulfilled — in their giving.

 Research shows that women in this country control more wealth and are more generous than men.
-So harnessing the power and potential of the generosity of women is critical to the well-being of our communities and the world beyond.
+So harnessing the power and potential of the generosity of women is critical to drive social change, the well-being of our communities and the world beyond.
 Philanthropy with Passion and Purpose aims to do just that.

 For more information on Philanthropy with Passion and Purpose, please contact Claire Costello [email protected]